carpentries/amy/docs/users_guide/index.md

 ![AMY new event language](images/amy_new_event_language.png)

-* **Eventbrite**  If the workshop is using **Carpentries** Eventbrite for registration, enter the Eventbrite key.
+* **Eventbrite**  If the workshop is using The Carpentries Eventbrite for registration, enter the Eventbrite key.
 This is not needed if the host site is using their own Eventbrite account or any other registration system.

 ![AMY new event Eventbrite](images/amy_new_event_eventbritekey.png)